P0700 is one of those codes that shows up… and tells you very little.

 How to diagnose P0700?

-- Checking the wiring and connectors for damage or corrosion
+- Inspect wiring and connectors for damage or corrosion

-- Performing a road test to observe the transmission’s shifting behavior
+- Perform a road test to observe shifting behaviour

 Common fixes for P0700